Marcellus97/redditpodcastmaker/README.md

-# redditpodcastmaker
+# redditcast
-make an mp3 podcast from reddit posts
+makes an mp3 podcast out of reddit posts